nunesanderson/Python_C/README.md

-A very simple test about how to wrap C++ in Python
+A very simple test about how to wrap C++ in Python using ctypes